August COVID-19 update

 In light of the Penny and Hooper decision, it is important to ensure that in closely held businesses commercially realistic salaries are paid to any shareholder-employees.
 Please contact us if you need further help in this area.

-For years commencing 1 July 2018 onwards, the thin capitalisation calculation has changed to exclude “non-debt liabilities” from assets.
-There are also potential restrictions on the effectiveness of pre-year end debt restructuring.
 Due to the complexity of the new rules and the increased likelihood of interest deductions being denied, we recommend having your company’s thin capitalisation position reviewed.

 Various valuation options are available to you depending on annual turnover and the valuation method used for financial reporting purposes.